 Summary and My Work

 Schema therapy has a robust evidence base supporting its efficacy for a variety of psychological disorders.
 It is effective in individual and group formats and employs cognitive restructuring, experiential methods, and a strong therapeutic relationship to facilitate change.
 Long-term studies suggest that the benefits are durable, and specific techniques like imagery rescripting and chair work are particularly effective.
-These are why I use this approach in my integrated therapy practice.
+These are why I use this approach in my integrated therapy practice, along with other “third-wave treatments” like compassion-focused therapy.

 Schema therapy is a powerful blend of different clinical approaches that can help people for whom specific individual therapy approaches have failed or difficulties have deep roots that are hard to access.
 Schema psychotherapy benefits clients motivated to change but stuck in their current situation.
-While I typically use schema-focused therapy with individual clients, I occasionally use it in couples therapy when one person’s challenges are affecting the pair.
+While I typically use schema-focused therapy with individual clients, I occasionally use it in couples therapy when one person’s challenges are affecting the pair, and this is called schema couples therapy or SCT.
+If you feel this approach could be helpful for you, feel free to contact me or schedule a consultation anytime.